-Understand Your Situation
+1. Understand Your Situation

-Though it’s always easier to keep yourself in the dark, this isn’t helpful at all.
+Though it’s always easier to keep yourself in the dark, that isn’t helpful at all.
 Ignorance is bliss, they say, but only up to a certain point.
 If you really want to get a handle on your finances, you need information.

 Don’t be afraid to be honest and write down all the debt you have.

-Create a Budget
+2. Create a Budget

-Part of getting a handle on your finances -- and therefore improving your own financial peace of mind -- is creating a budget.
+Part of getting a handle on your finances — and therefore improving your own financial peace of mind — is creating a budget.
 Based on the information you gathered from writing down all of your income and expenses, you should be able to create a budget.

 Now the next logical step, of course, is to stick to this budget.

-Start Reducing Debt
+3. Start Reducing Debt